Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 DAY 22, KABUL

-Our last day of the trip and if I am completely honest I’ve been running on fumes for the past week.
-Trips of this length and intensity take their toll and I usually spend the next while on auto pilot.
-Going forward unless I am somewhere where I can chill for a few days, trips will have to be 2 weeks max.
+Our last day of the trip, and if I am completely honest, I’ve been running on fumes for the past week.
+Trips of this length and intensity take their toll, and I usually spend the next while on autopilot.
+Going forward, unless I’m somewhere I can relax for a few days, trips will have to be no longer than 2 weeks.

 PERMITS

-Permits are a big part of travelling through Afghanistan and we experienced the bureaucracy first hand today.
+Permits are a big part of travelling through Afghanistan, and we experienced the bureaucracy first-hand today.
 We were heading to a park about an hour from the centre of Kabul.
-It ended up a waste of time anyway but within no time we had the Taliban approach us and ask for papers and to wait for his commander.
-Turns out the commander wasn’t happy that the permit we had as he was convinced it didn’t cover this area even though its Kabul and our permit covers Kabul.
+It ended up a waste of time anyway, but in no time, we had the Taliban approach us and ask for papers and to wait for their commander.

-He then asked to see my phone and I had to endure another stint of someone going through my photos.
-If you want to feel paranoid then let the Taliban go through you phone!
-I don’t know what was being said between my guide and the Taliban but eventually I said lets go and turned and walked off.
+He then asked to see my phone, and I had to endure another stint of someone going through my photos.
+If you want to feel paranoid, then let the Taliban go through your phone!
+I don’t know what was being said between my guide and the Taliban, but eventually, I said, “Let’s go,” turned around, and walked off.

-Back in Kabul I took a dander through the market to see what we could find and within no time I had a Taliban soldier come up to me with a raving smile.
-He demanded I have some tea and we sat down for an hour drinking and talking about a lot of things I have wanted to ask the Taliban.
-It’s incredible how friendly someone holding an M4 can be as he bought me an unlimited amount of sweets!
+Back in Kabul, I wandered through the market to see what we could find, and in no time, a Taliban soldier approached me with a huge smile.
+He insisted I join him for tea, and we spent an hour drinking tea and discussing many things I had always wanted to ask the Taliban.
+It’s incredible how friendly someone holding an M4 can be, as he bought me an unlimited amount of sweets!

 David Simpson standing with locals in Afghanistan.
 Making friends with the Taliban